-Real Estate Projects in Japan
+Japan Real Estate Projects for Overseas Clients

-Please note that my services are not for those who only require English language support, such as translation or interpretation.
 For more details on each service, please refer to the Services & Pricing and Liaison Service pages.

 On this site, I also publish basic guides and columns for those considering real estate projects or kominka projects in Japan.
 I hope they will be helpful in supporting your decisions.